jamxu88/Reddicord/README.md

 # Reddicord
-Reddit in Discord- upvote and downvote the posts of other users!
+## Reddit in Discord- upvote and downvote the posts of other users!
-REDDICORD IS NOW DISCONTINUED
+## REDDICORD IS NOW DISCONTINUED- Jenna for Servers will replace it in 2021